-Runrid Fox-Kämper is Head of research group Built Environment at ILS Research Institute for Regional and Urban Development.
+Runrid Fox-Kämper is senior researcher at ILS Research Institute for Regional and Urban Development.
 She trained in architecture and urban design (Dipl.-Ing.).
 Her research focuses on adaptation processes of the built environment and green infrastructure.
-As an expert in urban gardening, she chaired COST Action TU1201 “Urban Allotment Gardens in European Cities” and is national coordinator of FEW-meter for Germany.
+As an expert in urban gardening, she chaired COST Action TU1201 “Urban Allotment Gardens in European Cities” and was national coordinator of FEW-meter for Germany.

 More information is available here: https://www.ils-forschung.de/index.php?lang=en&s=fox_kaemper&sub

 Kathrin Specht holds an MSc in Landscape Architecture and Planning and a PhD in agricultural economics.
-Since 2018 she is working at the ILS Research Institute for Regional and Urban Development.
+Since 2018 she is working at the ILS Research Institute for Regional and Urban Development and since 2021 she is deputy head of research group Spatial Planning and Urban Design.
 Her research interest lies in social acceptability and perceptions of innovations in the field of agriculture.
 Her topical focus is on zero- acreage farming, urban agriculture and new consumer-producer relationships.
 She worked on the topic of sustainable food production in Germany, India, Italy and the U.S.

 As an expert of gardening he is involved in the “FEW Meter Project”, supported COST Action TU 1201 “Urban Allotment Gardens in European Cities” and conferences of the European gardening association “Office International du Coin de Terre et des Jardins Familiaux” http://www.jardins-familiaux.org/